Fountain pen in African Mahogany from W2180 1950's Railway carriage

 Handmade in African Mahogany wood taken from the side panel support rails during restoration.
 The wood was removed as the joints were found to have rotted where they were jointed with the uprights.

 W2180 coach was built for British Railways (Western Region) in 1950 by Metropolitan-Cammel Carriage and Wagon Co.
 Ltd to a Hawksworth design.
 Now undergoing a full renovation and is being rebuilt as a GWR Buffet to be used by South Devon Railway.

 Features a medium nib and measures approximately 135mm long and 15mm at the widest part.
-Each open will vary slightly as no two pieces of wood are quite the same.
+The pen is postable to allow the cap to be mounted on the end while in use.
+The pen will be shipped in a recyclable black card box as pictured along with a small certificate giving details of the wood.
+Each pen is made to order and will vary slightly as no two pieces of wood are quite the same.

 The wood is African Mahogany which was used widely for this type of work along with boat building.